-The present-day sari dates from the fourteenth century, making it possibly the world’s longest-lasting fashion statement.
-In India, people of every income level can spend as little as several dollars to hundreds of dollars for this roughly six-yard piece of fabric.
-A sari is 45 inches wide and 6 to 9 yards long.
+The present-day sari dates from the 14th century, making it possibly the world’s longest-lasting fashion statement.
+In India, people of every income level can spend as little as several dollars to hundreds of dollars for this roughly 6-yard piece of fabric.
+A sari is 45 inches wide and 6 yards to 9 yards long.
 There’s usually a border that runs almost the entire length.
 Not just for aesthetics, the border serves a purpose: It adds body and weight to the hem so the pleats hang neatly when the sari is draped.
-Before the sari is worn, a strip of cotton fabric is sewn to the inside lower border to help protect and weight the “fall”—the section that forms the pleats in the front.
+Before the sari is worn, a strip of cotton fabric is sewn to the inside lower border to help protect and weight the fall—the section that forms the pleats in the front.

-A sari is a flat fabric that’s wrapped, pleated, and draped to form a garment.
 On one end of the yardage there’s an attached section of plain fabric for making the top worn under the sari. the top is typically sewn by a tailor.
 The sari is then wrapped around the body and has various sections with borders designed for each particular garment section.

 Most draping methods require a petticoat that typically made of medium-weight solid cotton fabric.
 It ties with a drawstring tightly around the waist, and holds the sari in place.

 The long edge with the least ornamentation is wrapped and pleated around the waist and tucked securely inside the petticoat.
 As this edge is tucked into the waistline, the sari length is adjusted.
-Later, the pleats tuck into the petticoat as well. then, the “pallu”—the end with the most decoration—is draped to hang from one shoulder.
+Later, the pleats tuck into the petticoat as well. then, the pallu—the end with the most decoration—is draped to hang from one shoulder.

 Put it to work in modern day